 Put the sugar in a Ziploc/plastic sandwich bag.
 Use a toothpick to smear a teeny tiny amount of yellow food coloring on the inside of the plastic bag.
 Close the bag and mix the sugar with the coloring, massaging the sugar with your fingers until the color is uniform.

-Mix almond flour and powdered sugar in a food processor for a minute or two.
+Mix almond flour and powdered sugar in a food processor for a minute or two (careful not to over-process, otherwise you’ll get a paste).
 Sift the mix in a sieve once, or better, twice.
 (The macaron shell will come out smoother that way, promise!)
 If there are any chunks that remain from the sifting, grind and sift them again.
 Set aside the bowl.